For domestic horses the answer is yes, no, and maybe!

 What about rugs in summer?

 Many people rug horses in summer in order to prevent their coat from fading in the sun, however this is not advised as it may trap heat and reduce the horse’s ability to cool themself.
 Horses must be provided with access to shade they will utilise it in the heat of the day.
-This is especially important for horses that have white skin over areas such as the nostrils and therefore get sunburned easily.
+This is especially important for horses who have white skin over areas such as the nostrils and therefore get sunburned easily.
 Shade is also proven to reduce the problem of insects for your horse because insects are not as problematic in shade and at night.

 What about rugs in winter?

 In cold and wet weather a good quality and well-fitting rug can help the horse to maintain condition, as a cold, wet horse will burn a lot of energy keeping warm.
 Keep in mind though that if your horse is young and healthy but tends to get fat, rugs will actually help him or her to maintain that fat.
 In a natural situation excess body fat is burned off through the winter.

 The coat of an unrugged horse stands up in cold weather to trap air and warm the horse.
 If you decide to rug you have to compensate for this mechanism as a rug will stop the hair from being able to do its job.
 In some circumstances a rugged horse is actually colder than an unrugged horse if it is a badly fitting thin rug that flattens the hair and reduces the movement of the horse without providing any real warmth.
 It is very important for horses to be provided with shelter and extra forage (e.g., hay), which also helps their digestive tract, rather than to use too many rugs in winter .